rocky02/q_it/README.md

 ```

 * _Queue name_ - Should be between 3-80 characters long with any alphanumeric characters and hyphen(-) and underscore(_) are allowed.
-* sleep_time_seconds : is the time in seconds between two consequtive send_message / receive_message calls made to the sqs server.
-Acceptable values range between 5-20 seconds.
 Additionally, queue names are case-sensitive.
 That is queue name _QIt-test_ is different from queue name _Qit-test_.

+* sleep_time_seconds : is the time in seconds between two consecutive send_message / receive_message calls made to the sqs server.
+Acceptable values range between 5-20 seconds.

 Subscribing to messages with Q_IT